-At Rehab One Performance Center, we receive a lot of questions about Active Release Technique, or A.R.T., because of the widespread effectiveness that people are reporting when having this type of treatment.
-We wanted to shed more light on how A.R.T. works and what conditions it is helpful for.
+At Rehab 1 Performance Center, we receive a lot of questions about Active Release Technique, or A.R.T., because of the widespread effectiveness that people are reporting when having this type of treatment.
+We wanted to shed more light on how Active Release Technique works and what conditions it is helpful for.

 What are some signs that you might be experiencing adhesion/scar tissue accumulation and therefore can benefit from ART?
 These include:

-If you suffer with any of these, please contact us at Rehab One Performance Center to have an assessment and see if this may be a option for you.
-Call us at 506-854-1151 or go to http://rehab1.ca/appointment.html.
+If you suffer with any of these, Active Release Technique may provide benefit.
+Please contact us at Rehab1 Performance Center to have an assessment and see if this may be a option for you.